-The pandemic has made change a part of daily life.
-Businesses large and small are faced with the prospect of a ‘new normal’ – although it’s exact shape is still to be defined.
+The pandemic has made change a part of daily lives, and businesses, large and small, are faced with the prospect of a ‘new normal’ – although it’s exact shape is still to be defined.

 Despite the uncertainty, one thing is clear: digital transformation isn’t just key for getting ahead.
-In times of crisis, resilience is vital.
-The flexibility, agility and innovation that digitization brings ensures businesses can maintain their operations.
+In times of crisis, resilience is vital, and the flexibility, agility, and innovation digitization brings ensures that businesses can maintain their operations.

-ERP is just one strand in businesses’ digital transformation journeys.
+Enterprise Resource Planning (ERP) is just one strand in digital transformation journey.
 But until now, there hasn’t been a whole lot of motivation to migrate to SAP S/4HANA.
 Many businesses feel their current ERP system functions perfectly well.
-They’re out of date, sure, but as long as they get the job done, what’s the problem?
+Sure, they might be out of date, but as long as they get the job done, what’s the problem?

 Building a business case for SAP S/4HANA is not always an easy task.
 Its real value lies in empowering other technologies – making it tricky to pinpoint a ROI when viewed in isolation.

 And yet, businesses know they have to change – especially in the current climate.